Depoul/Python-projects/README.md

-# A group of litle Python-projects, focused on practicing python.
+# A group of little Python-projects, focused on practicing python.